Loading...

 A repository is a versatile tool for managing writeups.
 It organizes content into structured categories, allowing for efficient reuse across reports.
 Repositories grant varying access permissions, enhancing collaboration and control.

-Step 1: From the WriteupsDB module home page, click the repository card to update.
+Step 1: From the WriteupsDB module home page, click the repository to update.

 Step 2: Click Repository Settings.

-If the repository is not configured as an "Open" type repository, admins will see the Users & Permissions link.
+If the repository is not an "Open" type repository, admins will also see a Users & Permissions link next to the settings option.

 All fields that existed when creating the repository are available for editing, with an additional button to delete the repository.